 Biological anthropology is the study of humans within the framework of evolution, with an emphasis on the interaction between biology and culture.
 Biological anthropology is subdivided into areas of specialty including human biological variation and adaptation, primatology, medical primatology, growth and development, functional morphology, osteology, forensic anthropology, and paleoanthropology.
 Texas State offers coursework in a number of these biological anthropology specializations.

 Cultural anthropology deals primarily with all aspects of cultural variation in the present or recent past, including social, political, economic, and ideological facets of human cultures.
 Through a variety of theoretical approaches and research methods, anthropologists today study the cultures of people in any part of the world, including those of industrial and "post-industrial" societies.
-Texas State offers cultural anthropological coursework on a variety of cultural topics and in a number of geographical regions.
+Texas State offers cultural anthropological coursework on a variety of cultural topics, including medical anthropology, gender studies, and economic anthropology.